MicrosoftDocs/VBA-Docs/api/Visio.EndPage.md

 ## Example

-The following Microsoft Visual Basic for Applications (VBA) macro shows how to use the  **EndPage** property to save a range of pages in a drawing (in this case, from page 2 to page 3) as a Web page instead of the complete drawing.
+The following Microsoft Visual Basic for Applications (VBA) macro shows how to use the  **EndPage** property to save a range of pages in a drawing (in this case, from page 2 to page 3) as a webpage instead of the complete drawing.

 This macro assumes that the current Visio drawing contains at least three pages.